oscarbutler/Man-Utd/TESTING.md

 | "Submit" button | Click on the "Submit" button | The user is redirected to the response page | Yes | Yes | - |
 | Response page | | | | | |
 | Response message | The user will be shown a message about when they will be contacted | The user will see the message | Yes | Yes | - |

+()
+## Performance

+In the devtools I used the lighthouse report to test the websites performance

+(documentation/sc-homepage-performance)

+(documentation/sc-history-performance)
+documentation/sc-content-performance

+(documentation/sc-response-performance)

+## Bugs

+### Solved Bugs

+- The lighthouse performance rating was too low due to the size of the photos being too big.

+* Solution

+- I found new images which sizes were a lot smaller which made the website load time a lot more efficient

+### Unsolved Bugs

+### Mistakes

+- At the start of this project I found myself often using past tense in my commits which I made sure I would not repeat in the future.

+- At the start I also did not specify which file I was commiting and instead comitted them all which made it very deifficult to read the progress I made over time.

+## HTML Check

+### Home Page

+(documentation/index-html-checl.png)

+### History Page

+(documentation/sc-history-check.png)

+### Content Page

+(documentation/sc-contact-check.png)

+### Response Page

+(documentation/sc-response-check.png)

+## CSS Check

+(documentation/sc-style-check.png)